Verbal reasoning: Verbal reasoning in recruitment

-Large graduate training schemes are increasingly using verbal reasoning tests (verbals) to distinguish between applicants.
-The types of verbals candidates face in these assessments are typically looking to assess understanding and comprehension skills.
+Large graduate training schemes are increasingly using verbal reasoning tests (verbals) to distinguish among applicants.
+The verbal reasoning tests used in these assessments are typically designed to evaluate candidates' understanding and comprehension skills.

 Verbal reasoning tests are often used during recruitment for positions in many industries, such as banking, finance, management consulting, mining and accounting.
 The tests are used as an efficient way to short list candidates for later stages of the recruitment process, such as interview.
 When used in recruitment, the tests normally include a series of text passages regarding a random topic.
 Then there will be a series of statements regarding the passages.
 The candidate must then determine if the statement is true, false or they can not tell (it is ambiguous).
 The candidate is not expected to know anything about the topics, and the answer is to be based purely on the information in the passage.

 Concepts

-This section of the article briefly elucidates the general elements relating to verbal reasoning in order of increasing complexity.
+This section of the article briefly explains the general elements of verbal reasoning in order of increasing complexity.